coleman-zachery/latest-npm-legacy-peer-dependencies/README.md

 # npm-latest-peerDependencies
+Headaches using `npm install --legacy-peer-deps`?
 Update your package.json to use the latest non-breaking dependencies and their required peers.

-- finds all your package dependencies
+- Finds all your package dependencies.
-- fetches all dependency stable versions and defaults to latest stable version for each dependency
+- Fetches all dependency stable versions and defaults to latest stable version for each dependency.
-- finds missing required peerDependencies and adds them to package
+- Finds missing required peerDependencies and adds them to package.
-- detects stale dependencies
+- Detects stale dependencies.
-- recursively downgrades dependencies to satisfy peerDependencies
+- Recursively downgrades dependencies to satisfy peerDependencies.
-- can update your package.json in place
+- Can update your package.json in place.

 <img width="961" height="292" alt="image" src="https://github.com/user-attachments/assets/0f71ac72-020f-473e-8037-71e2e896231f" />